HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 Did you know?

-Google’s research shows that pages with schema markup rank an average of four positions higher in search results than those without it, giving them a much better chance of being selected for voice search answers.
+Google’s research shows that pages with schema markup rank an average of four positions higher in search results than those without it, giving them a much better chance of being picked for voice search answers.

 • LocalBusiness schema (and its more specific subtypes like Restaurant, MedicalBusiness, etc.)